Cambridge & East Anglia

 We will dine at the nearby Ingham Swan, and drive home along the coast.

-Today’s driving is approx. 90 miles/145 km
+Today’s driving is about 90 miles/145 km

 The North Norfolk Coast